 View precursor photo here.

-One of my original façade designs for Spencer Organ Company.
+Proposal for Spencer Organ Company.

 The design of the the façade visually unifies the high altar, hanging cross, and rose window.
+This is likely going to be built — more info coming soon.

 View precursor photo here.